junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean knows he shouldn't come here, but he can't help it.

 It's just another early morning for another town.
-Twenty hours and three coffees later, he is outside of another white-fence house, peeking from inside the car.
+Twenty hours and three coffees later, he is outside another white-fence house, peeking from inside the car.

 Lisa is bustling around the kitchen; Ben has a plate of pancakes.
 A decent-looking man sits by the same table, looking at both of them with a genuine smile.
 Lisa tells him "Take care" three times before the kid waves dramatically and walks down the street.
 A school bus pulls up at the corner five minutes later and picks him up.